 - Use more than one account.
 Create multiple savings vehicles for your specific long-term and short-term goals.

 - Budget.
-Live on a cash-only budget.
-Download 21 Days to a Better Budget.
+Get on a written budget.
+Use these budget spreadsheets and download 21 Days to a Better Budget to get started.

 - Track your spending.
 Track the extra money you have from cutting things out of your budget.
 Make a commitment to save your savings.
 For example, if you start buying generic and save $20 on your monthly, commit to increasing your investments by $20/month.